CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines what the skill does (creates incident response runbooks) and provides rich, specific trigger scenarios for when to use it.
-The description uses third person voice correctly, includes natural keywords that on-call engineers would use, and carves out a distinct niche that wouldn't overlap with general documentation skills.
-The only minor note is that it's somewhat verbose, but the detail serves the purpose of disambiguation well.
+This is an excellent skill description that clearly articulates what the skill does and provides rich, specific trigger scenarios for when to use it.
+The description uses third person voice correctly, includes highly relevant domain-specific keywords that engineers would naturally use, and carves out a distinct niche that minimizes conflict risk with other skills.
+The detailed examples in the 'Use when' clause are particularly strong, covering multiple realistic scenarios.

 DimensionReasoningScore